lidvanlol/GameOfLife/README.md

-Simple game of life that fallows these rules https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life 1.Download and use npm install command
+Simple game of life that follows these rules https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life 1.Download and use npm install command
 2.Then use npm start